neuronflicker/CTF/UCF/Pwn_super-stack/README.md

 > **Files:** super_stack, libpwnableharness32.so

 ## Write-up
-Running the executable shows you the buffer address and then pauses, waiting for input.
-When you enter some input, it displays "returning NOW" and ends:
+Running the executable shows a buffer address and then pauses, waiting for user input.
+When you enter something, it displays "returning NOW" and ends:
 ```
 > ./super_stack
 buf: 0xffb5773c
 aaaa
 returning NOW
 ```
 The binary was loaded into Ghidra and decompiled.
-As is usual with the UCF framework the function we need to look at for is the `handle_connection()` function (I renamed the local variable to `buff`):
+As is usual with the UCF framework the function we need to look for is the `handle_connection()` function:
 ```c
 void handle_connection(void)